pascscha/campusinterview/README.md

 This tool was made for CampusInterview 2019, it might not work in later years anymore.

+Strangely, the script seems to have trouble verifying the sites SSL Certificate (which never happens on other sites).
+If this is a problem for you and you know what you're doing you can pass the extra argument `verify_ssl=False` to the `StudentProfile` class in `main.py`.
+Just be aware that this could leak your password and led to MITM attacks.

 # Available Functions

 ## display_id